Every Child Can and the 2027 Social Media Ban announced

 The culture secretary, Lisa Nandy, said:

-Every child deserves the chance to find their spark through great art, sport, music, dance or drama, because arts and culture belong to all of us - not just a privileged few.
-A child who loves the arts shouldn’t have to be born into the right postcode to pursue it.'
+Every child deserves the chance to find their spark through great art, sport, music, dance or drama, because arts and culture belong to all of us – not just a privileged few.
+A child who loves the arts shouldn’t have to be born into the right postcode to pursue it.

-The Government's Social media ban and a vision for more 'real-world' experience
+The Government's social media ban and a vision for more 'real-world' experience

-News of the Every Child Can programme was followed on Monday 25 June, by Sir Keir Starmer's announcement that there would be a Spring 2027 social-media ban for under 16-year olds.
-Starmer made the important point that the space created by hours of scrolling needed to be filled with experiences, cultural experience.
+News of the Every Child Can programme was followed on Monday 15 June, by Sir Keir Starmer's announcement that there would be a Spring 2027 social-media ban for under 16-year olds.
+Starmer made the important point that the space created by hours of scrolling needed to be filled with experiences, including cultural experience.

 Prime Minister Sir Keir Starmer said: